 Sycamore Tree is run in prison by a volunteering team that includes one tutor and several small group facilitators.
 All our tutors have a teaching qualification, but facilitators do not need to have a teaching background.

 To be a Sycamore Tree tutor or group facilitator you will need to fill out an application form and get two references.
 When you have done that one of our regional staff will be in touch to help you get involved.

-If you want to visit a ST final session to find out what the course is like please contact the member of staff for your region.
+If you want to visit a Sycamore Tree final session to find out what the course is like please contact the Prison Fellowship Support Office.